lk-umw-cpsc/gwyneth/README.md

        (To use your token to access repositories from the command line, select repo.)

   6) Click Generate token.
 Be sure to save a copy of your GitHub token in a safe place.
-     You will be using it often whenever you commit code to your team's repository
+     You will be using it often whenever you commit code to your team's repository.

 Now, to install Homebase:

   1) Download the database homebasedb.sql.

   2) On your phpmyadmin page, create a MySQL database "homebasedb" on your server's\
-     localhost with user = password = "homebasedb"\
+     localhost with user = password = "homebasedb".\
      • Select User Accounts --> New User\
      • Fill in the boxes as shown (set password = homebasedb)